rdemko2332/multiSelfBlastSimilarity/README.md

-# diamondSimilarity
+# multiSelfBlastSimilarity
-Conversion of blastSimilarity workflow to use diamond and remove regex depedencies
+Conversion of multiBlastSimilarity workflow to use diamond and remove regex depedencies